potassco/clorm/docs/clorm/predicate.rst

 a mapping to these fields: ``IntegerField``, ``StringField``, and ``ConstantField``.

-These classes do not represent instances of the actual fields but rather they implement functions to perform the necessary data conversions.
+Note, these classes do not represent instances of the actual fields but rather they implement functions to perform the necessary data conversions.
 When instantiated as part of a predicate definition they also specify a number of options.

 Simple Term Definition Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The are currently two options when specifying the Python fields for a predicate.
+There are currently two options when specifying the Python fields for a predicate.
 We have already seen the ``default`` option, but there is also the ``index`` option.